Rockleigh, New Jersey: Education

 Students from Rockleigh, a non-operating school district, attend the Northvale Public Schools in the Borough of Northvale as part of a sending/receiving relationship.
 As of the 2020–21 school year, the district, comprised of one school, had an enrollment of 545 students and 48.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.2:1.
 The Rockleigh Borough Board of Education is a five-member board with the members appointed by the mayor since 2005.
 The district's last elected term expired in 2007 at which time the board consisted entirely of mayoral appointees.

 Students in public school for ninth through twelfth grades attend Northern Valley Regional High School at Old Tappan, together with students from Harrington Park, Northvale, Norwood and Old Tappan, with students from Rockleigh attending the high school as part of a sending/receiving relationship.
 The school is one of the two schools of the Northern Valley Regional High School District, which also serves students from the neighboring communities of Closter, Demarest, Haworth at the Northern Valley Regional High School at Demarest.
 During the 1994–1996 school years, Northern Valley Regional High School at Old Tappan was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education.
 As of the 2020–21 school year, the high school had an enrollment of 1,103 students and 94.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 4.56 mi of roadways, of which 2.74 mi were maintained by the municipality and 1.82 mi by Bergen County.

 County Route 501 passes through Rockleigh.
 This road's northern terminus is in Rockleigh, where it continues into New York as New York State Route 340.

-Public transportation

-Saddle River Tours / Ameribus provides service on routes 20 and 84 to the George Washington Bridge Bus Station.